caleb531/personal-website/_pages/privacy-policy.md

 This privacy policy serves as a straightforward explanation of how this website collects and handles your personal information.

-This privacy policy was last updated on August 7th, 2013.
+This privacy policy was last updated on February 6th, 2017.

+### Secure Connection

+Your connection to this website is fully encrypted with HTTPS, including (but not limited to) all stylesheets, scripts, and images.

 ### Local Storage